The Citizens Standard · The methodology

 Stress-test

 Three papers carry no dedicated package by design, and the index says so plainly rather than implying code exists: Paper 4 (statutory text, its figures backed by the shared engine), Paper 9 (shares the verified engine; its central figure is self-stress-tested in its own Table 3 and swept in two modules), and Paper 11 (institutional design; its one empirical claim is backed by capture_override_baserate/).
-For the exhaustive map, every figure in all fourteen papers down to its file, see the full claim-to-code index.
+For the exhaustive map, every figure in every paper down to its file, see the full claim-to-code index.

 What the tests qualified